amadzai/dune-game-oop/README.md

 4. Defeat all 3 of the opponent's Heroes to be victorious.
 Return to the Main Menu to begin a new battle.

 <img src="screenshots/Victory.png" alt="Battle Page Victory of Dune">

+## FAQ :question:
+1. When I sbt run, I encounter a missing library error, with an exception in thread "JavaFX Application Thread".
+- This is an issue when downloading and installing an LTS release of JDK (11 in this case).
+These versions may not have the necessary JavaFX libraries installed.
+Either install from the recommended JDK link above, or manually add the missing libraries into your JDK bin folder.

+2. Why can't I expand the game window into fullscreen?
+- The current version of the project has not implemented dynamic window sizes as well as fullscreen, will be looking to add this in the future :).